K. S. Basavanthappa

-K. S. Basavanthappa (born 1970) is an Indian politician from Karnataka.
-He is an MLA from Mayakonda Assembly constituency which is reserved for SC community in Davangere district.
+K. S. Basavanthappa (born 20 July 1970) is an Indian politician from Karnataka who serves as the Minister for Muzrai and Fisheries, Ports and Inland Water.
+He is a first-time MLA from Mayakonda Assembly constituency which is reserved for SC community in Davangere district.
 He won the 2023 Karnataka Legislative Assembly election representing Indian National Congress.

 Early life and education

 Basavanthappa is from Mayakonda, Davangere district.
 His late father KM Sangappa was a farmer.
 He completed his Class 10 and later after studying first P.U.C. in 1988 at A.R.G.
 College, Davangere, he discontinued his studies.

 Career

 Basavanthappa won the Mayakonda Assembly constituency representing Indian National Congress in the 2023 Karnataka Legislative Assembly election.
 He polled 70,916 votes and defeated his nearest rival, B. M. Pushpa Vageeshaswamy, an independent candidate by a margin of 33,614 votes.